rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 A reduced sequence, and therefore even a section, can loosely be described as "a sequence of siblings".

-Note that, in an ordered tree of nodes, the context of a current node has vaguely similar characteristics.
+Note that, in an ordered tree of nodes, the context of a node has vaguely similar characteristics.
 That is, if the ancestors of a node are ignored and if the nodes are ordered according to the distance they have with regards to the current node.

 <!-- ======================================================================= -->
 ## associate nodes while entering